scrapinghub/scrapyrt/README.rst

 or reference another spider object in the same process will be ignored.

-Spider logging setup in ScrapyRT happens only after spider object instantiation, so logging from ``Spider.__init__`` method as well as logging from middleware, pipeline or extension instantiation due to initialization order in Scrapy.
+Spider logging setup in ScrapyRT happens only after spider object instantiation, so logging from ``Spider.__init__`` method as well as logging during middleware, pipeline or extension instantiation is not supported due to limitations of initialization order in Scrapy.

 Also ScrapyRT doesn't support `LOG_STDOUT`_ - you cannot write stdout to spider log in ScrapyRT because there's no way to filter such logs and they will